 Kelvin Tan, Head of Sustainable Finance and Investments, ASEAN

-A Singaporean, Kelvin has extensive financial services experience having worked across several major global banks over the past 33 years.
+Kelvin, a Singaporean, has had extensive experience in the financial services sector, having worked across several major global banks over the past 33 years.
 He joined HSBC in 2009 where he led HSBC Singapore’s Commercial Banking business.
 Most recently, he has been Chief Executive Officer of HSBC Thailand since 2015.

 Specifically, the role will oversee the provision of sustainability-linked finance; help develop innovative climate solutions; lead cross-business and cross-market collaboration across HSBC’s ASEAN franchises; and enhance employee education and understanding to assist with customer engagement.